SilkLoader/silk-plugin/README.md

 **Silk Gradle Plugin is a tool designed to streamline the development of [Fabric](https://fabricmc.net/) mods for the game [Equilinox](https://www.equilinox.com/)**

 ## Features
- * **Automatic Repository Setup:** Adds FabricMC, Maven Central, and JitPack repositories to your project if they are not already present.
  * **(Optional) `fabric.mod.json` Generation:**
     * Generates the `fabric.mod.json` file based on a dedicated configuration block in your `build.gradle(.kts)`.
     * Optionally verifies the generated `fabric.mod.json` against the schema.